Chas McCormick Player Props: Astros vs. Guardians

 Chas McCormick At The Plate

-- McCormick is batting .227 with seven doubles, five home runs and 11 walks.
+- McCormick has seven doubles, five home runs and 11 walks while hitting .227.

 - He has scored in 12 of 32 games (37.5%), including multiple runs twice.